Fill your College Details

 Instances and Schemas

 Schema: The Schema of a database is the overall plan or design of a database.
-Schema determines the structure of the database, the tables, relations, constraints, and what data can be stored.
-Schema is the basis on which the data will be structured and does not change throughout the system.
-In contrast to the instance, schema is very stable and changes very rarely, usually while making design modifications or altering the structure of the database.
+A schema determines the structure of the database, the tables, relations, constraints, and what data can be stored.
+A schema is the basis on which the data will be structured and does not change throughout the system.
+In contrast to the instance, the schema is very stable and changes very rarely, usually while making design modifications or altering the structure of the database.

 Differences between Schema and Instance